 - A $100 luxury credit towards spa services and dining at Ritz-Carlton and St. Regis properties.
 This perk is new to the Bonvoy Brilliant, and was not available with the SPG Luxury card.

 - Priority Pass membership, with access for two guests.

 - A $100 Global Entry or $85 TSA Precheck credit - just charge the fee to your card, and the charge will be wiped away.

 - Automatic Marriott Bonvoy Gold elite status, which is bumped to Platinum if you spend $75,000 on the card (inclusive of all purchases) during the calendar year.

 You’ll notice that several of those perks overlap with those offered by the Chase Sapphire Reserve, which potentially harms the value proposition for veteran points collectors.
 But purely from a monetary standpoint, the anniversary night and $300 credit should cover the $450 annual fee, and that’s not even considering the hefty welcome bonus.

 The Bonvoy Brilliant Amex looks like it’ll continue in the SPG Luxury Card’s footsteps as a lucrative, perks-rich option for frequent Marriott guests.
-Its $450 annual fee means it’s probably only worth it if you know you’ll use the annual free night and the $300 Marriott statement credit, but if you spend a decent amount of time and money in Marriott properties, and if you’re eligible for the welcome bonus, you should definitely apply before 4/24/19 to take advantage of the limited time offer.
+Its $450 annual fee means it’s probably only worth it if you know you’ll use the annual free night and the $300 Marriott statement credit, but if you spend a decent amount of time and money in Marriott properties, it can certainly pay for itself.

 Gizmodo Media Commerce has partnered with The Points Guy Affiliate Network for our coverage of credit products.
 Gizmodo Media Group and The Points Guy may receive a commission from card issuers.